GerlechJen/PyBer_Analysis/README.md

 If we look at the multiple-line chart, we are able to see what the total fares were on a week to week basis for each city type.
 Overall the total fare for the rural areas are smaller.That is, small amount of moey is generated there.
 The fare for the urban areas on a weekly basis are always higher while the total fare geberated in the suburban cities always lies between the rural and urban cities.

-## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+## Summary:  for addressing any disparities among the city types.
+Based on these results, my recommendations is that:
 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.

 Have your drivers assigned to different city types based on the type of cities they typically work in.